majacQ/rails/guides/source/getting_started.md

 TIP: Learn more about Unobtrusive JavaScript on [Working With JavaScript in Rails](working_with_javascript_in_rails.html) guide.

-Congratulations, you can now create, show, list, update and destroy articles.
+Congratulations, you can now create, show, list, update, and destroy articles.

 TIP: In general, Rails encourages using resources objects instead of